CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.2.2 Mobile Device Management (MDM) .md

 ### 1.2 Life cycle

 ** planning and conception **
-In the planning and design phase, all possible usage scenarios, eg. For example, integration into a collaboration solution, access to merchandise management systems and the maximum protection requirements to be implemented, will be included in the selection of the central management solution (see SYS.3.2.2.M1 Definition of a Strategy for Mobile Device Management).
-If private and business areas need to be strictly separated, it is advisable to contrast whether this can be achieved using operating system mechanisms such as managed apps and managed open-in, through a container solution or even through virtualized user environments.
-It should also be examined at this stage how the mobile devices can be integrated into the information and communication infrastructure in a user-related manner.
+In the planning and design phase, all possible usage scenarios, eg. For example, integration into a collaboration solution, access to merchandise management systems and the maximum protection requirements to be implemented, can be incorporated into the selection of the central management solution (see SYS.3.2.2.M1 Definition of a Strategy for Mobile Device Management).
+If private and business areas need to be strictly separated, it is advisable to contrast whether this can be achieved by means of operating system mechanisms such as managed apps and managed open-in, through a container solution or even through virtualized user environments.
+It should also be examined at this stage how the mobile terminals can be integrated into the information and communication infrastructure in a user-related manner.
 From the results, new requirements can be derived for the previous network segmentation, the security gateway infrastructures and their functions.

 In the planning and design phase, the institution has to decide which operating model or combination of the two models should be implemented: * devices issued to employees * or * bring your own device (BYOD). * On this basis, the security requirements for mobile devices are technically and organizationally implemented.